-NJEA announces a temporary vacancy, spanning April 1 to Sept.
-30, 2013, for an associate director in the Government Relations Division.
+NJEA announces a vacancy for an associate director in the Government Relations Division.

 1. Promote NJEA and NEA legislation with state, county, and local association leaders and members through campaigns, workshops, etc.